You must crop the Images before you upload them. Do NOT use Properties in the Image Manager to set/change the width and height of an image.

 <div class="split50right"> Your content goes here.
 This is the right column. </div>

-Changing the style of text (e.g., color, font, font size) using the Content Editor will overwrite what has been put in place for you in your site’s CSS (Cascading Style Sheet) and put in <span> tags.
+Changing the style of text (e.g., color, font, font size) using the Content Editor overwrites what is added in your site’s CSS (Cascading Style Sheet) and put in <span> tags.
 When they make changes, your site administrators could use colors or fonts that aren’t part of your branding guidelines.
 There's no way for the CSS to win when <span> tags are used.

 To make sure your site's CSS is used on all your pages (and to avoid <span> tags), use the Paragraph Style dropdown in the Content Editor to style your text and headings.

-What exactly ARE <span> tags, you ask?
-Well, they are HTML elements that wrap sections of your content that you would like to have different characteristics than the rest.
-These characteristics include text size, color or the font family used.
+<span> tags are HTML elements that wrap sections of the content that you want to have different characteristics than the rest.
+These characteristics include text size, color, or the font family used.
 Pretty cool, right?

-Well, mostly.
-BUT this can also allow your site administrators to use colors or fonts that aren’t part of your branding guidelines, make text too big or too small, etc. It is totally up to the discretion of the admin as to what their text looks like.
+This also allows your site administrators to use colors or fonts that are not part of your branding guidelines, make the text too big or too small, etc. It is totally up to the discretion of the admin as to what their text looks like.
 How can this be bad, it gives you direct control over your content!
-It’s NOT a bad thing, until you sign up for a redesign of your site and then have to go into every single page that has this kind of custom styling on it!
+It is NOT a bad thing until you sign up for a redesign of your site and then have to go into every single page that has this kind of custom styling on it!

-The iModules Design Team can do a lot, but anything added with the text editor will overwrite what we have put in place for you in the site’s CSS (Cascading Style Sheet). <span> tags are the “dynamite” in a game of “Rock, Paper, Scissors”, there's no way for the CSS to win when spans are used.
+The Encompass Design Team can do a lot, but anything added with the text editor will overwrite what we have put in place for you in the site’s CSS (Cascading Style Sheet). <span> tags are the “dynamite” in a game of “Rock, Paper, Scissors”, there is no way for the CSS to win when spans are used.

-So do yourself and any other admins a favor: when you want a global site change (say, changing the main font from Arial to Verdana, or making all the text bigger), just call up Application Support or your Account Manager and let them know what you are looking for.
-The site will be updated all at once and, in the future, you won’t have to worry about some text looking weird compared to the rest of the site.
+So do yourself and any other admins a favor: when you want a global site change (say, changing the main font from Arial to Verdana or making all the text bigger), just call up Application Support or your Encompass Representative and let them know what you are looking for.
+The site gets updated all at once and, in the future, you won’t have to worry about some text looking weird compared to the rest of the site.